CortexIntelligentAutomation/docs/content/en/docs/2024.7/_shared/upgrade/2024.7/upgrade-web-application-server/upgrade-flows.md

     cd "C:\Install\Cortex Innovation 2024.7 - Upgrade Flows"
     ```

-1. Export the flows to be upgraded from Gateway as a studio package.
-1. Run the `Cortex.Upgrade.FlowUpgrader.exe` application using the following command, modifying the argument value to contain the extracted studio package of flows to upgrade:
+1. Run the `Cortex.Upgrade.FlowsUpgrader.exe` application using the following command, modifying the path specified to contain the extracted studio package of flows to upgrade (typically this will have been exported to the local `Downloads` folder):

     ```powershell
-    .\Cortex.Upgrade.FlowUpgrader.exe "C:\Install\Export.studiopkg"
+    .\Cortex.Upgrade.FlowsUpgrader.exe "C:\Users\{Username}\Downloads\export.studiopkg"
     ```

 1. A message similar to the following will indicate that the application has completed successfully: